amg369/amg369.github.io/README.md

 # Welcome!

 Here's a pretty basic site I made with jekyll and Github Pages.
-To be updates with more impressive things in the future.
+To be updated with more impressive things in the future.